slittorin/home-assistant-maintenance/README.md

    - Sensor data for these, resides in the following tables:
      - `statistics` for hourly data.
      - `statistics_short_term` for 5 minute data.
+   - We could not update any data in the `states` table as nothing was written during the time when SMA integration had problems.
 2. For the identified meta-ids, run sql command to look at the data:
    - With:
      - `select * from homeassistant.TABLE where metadata_id = METADATA_ID order by created desc;`.